veracity-engineering/SolutionPackage/docfx_project/articles/userManagement.md

 # User Management and Authorization
 DNVGL.Authorization.UserManagement.ApiControllers provides restAPIs to manage user, role and company.
 It also provides mechanisms to authorize API endpoints.
+Go through [Overview](/userManagement/overview) to understand the logic behind the package.

 ## Prerequisites
 PM> `Install-Package DNVGL.Authorization.UserManagement.ApiControllers`